SWITRS: On What Days Do People Crash?

 The data was selected using the following query:

-Accidents per Week
+Crashes per Week

 The first thing to look at is crashes as a function of time.
-Below, I plot accidents per week to make the trends clearer; plotting per day results in too many points to separate by eye.
+Below, I plot crashes per week to make the trends clearer; plotting per day results in too many points to separate by eye.

 The week-to-week variation is rather significant, but two major trends are obvious: